 Audit and Risk Committee

-Ms Elena Trout is Chairperson of the Audit and Risk Committee which meets twice a year and has the following objectives:
+Ms Elena Trout is Chairperson of the Audit and Risk Committee which meets at least twice a year and has the following objectives:

 The primary objective of the Audit and Risk Committee is to assist the Board of Directors in fulfilling its oversight responsibilities.
 The Committee reviews the financial reporting process, the system of internal control and management of financial risks, the audit process, and the Company’s process for monitoring compliance with laws and regulations.